rooseveltframework/roosevelt/README.md

 };
 ```

-**Note:** If custom routers are being used, the [res.redirect()](https://expressjs.com/en/api.html#res.redirect) method will prepend the prefix to redirects that are relative to the hostname.
-To override this setting pass `true` as the last argument.

 Sometimes it is also useful to separate controller logic from your routing.
 This can be done by creating a reusable controller module.

 An example would be creating a reusable controller for "404 Not Found" pages: